As they climbed to the top floor, the tension from earlier began to fade. But Juno could still see the frown between Gin's eyebrows.

 A faint pause.
 Then he replied, “Yeah.
 A little.”

 Inside, it was simple and clean.
 A mirror hung above the sink, slightly fogged from the cool of the night.
 She turned the tap and splashed cold water on her face, letting it wake her fully.
-The scent of the soap was sharp and oddly comforting.

 As she looked at herself in the mirror, the harshness of the morning light revealed the toll her illness had taken.
 Dark circles shadowed her eyes, and her skin was pale and drawn.
-She ran a hand through her tangled hair, trying to tame it.

 I look like death warmed up, she thought, a wave of self-consciousness washing over her.
 She considered applying makeup to hide the effects of her illness, but she had nothing to work with, since everything had been left at her house, including her clothes.
 A sigh escaped her lips.

 Then the cough hit.
 She turned away, covering her mouth instinctively.
-It passed quickly, but when she pulled her hand back, she saw it: blood.
+It passed quickly, but when she pulled her hand back, she saw blood.

 Not much, but enough to put her in a bad mood.